JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

 My work involved:

- - Configuring and calibrating the **move_base** navigation stack, which is complemented by the use of "rtabmap_slam" for perception and localization.
+ - Configuring and calibrating the `move_base`
+ navigation stack, which is complemented by the use of `rtabmap_slam` for perception and localization.

  - Creating low-level PID motor controllers on the Arduino.